 If you have seen a deer or horse chewing their food, you may have noticed that they eat with a sidewards motion.
 I wanted to learn about herbivores’ teeth and what I found was very interesting.

 Herbivores are animals that primarily eat plants as their main diet.
 Plants wear out teeth much faster than meat.
 Plants are not as nutritious as meat, so herbivores need to spend longer feeding.
 Unfortunately, their teeth do not last as long as carnivores.

 Herbivores have incisors that cut the plant before the molars chew it.
 Some species also have canine teeth as well.

-Many herbivores eat grass containing silica salts in the leaves and stems.
-The salt damages the teeth as it wears them down when the animal is chewing.
+Many herbivores eat grass containing silica salts in the leaves and stem.
+The salt damages the teeth as it wears them down when the animal cheats.

 Herbivores use their incisors to bite the plant before the molars chew and grind it before swallowing.
 Herbivores have two sets of teeth; the incisors are the biting teeth, and the molars are the chewing teeth.
 A diastema, a small gap, separates the two sets of teeth.

 Many different animals have different ways of eating.
 In this article, I look at a few of these.

 Horses have the most teeth out of all herbivores.
 Horses and ponies have up to 40 teeth with six incisors along the top of the jaw used to cut the grass by biting against the lower jaw’s incisors.

-Although slow, the grazing a horse does in its lifetime wears the enamel down, revealing the dentine.
+Although slow, a horse’s grazing in its lifetime wears the enamel down, revealing the dentine.

 Horses chew grass at the back of their mouth using molars.
 The molars are long with ridges of enamel above the dentine and glue.
 The glue not only keeps the root where it should be but also fills any crevices and gaps in the sides of the molars.